QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 </Driver>
 {% endhighlight %}

-After re-installing the shell you'll see the new function doesn't appear in the commands panel:
+After re-installing the shell you'll see the new function doesn't appear in the Commands pane:
 ![Shell Commands]({{ site.url }}/devguide/assets/commands_hidden_customization.png)

 However if you query the list of commands on the shell via the API, you'll be able to see it as well as invoke it: